Fornication/Arkays-Commandment/README.md

 ## 360 Behavior Overhaul

 If you save in first person and load that save 360 behavior will fail.
 Save and load in 3rd person to have correct 3rd person facing behavior.

-## Filter by Category in MO2

-Every single mod in Tinvaak has been given correct categories for easy searching, if you want a deeper dive by visiting a mod on the nexus (right click mod - 'Visit on nexus', if you're unsure about what it is, or what it does.

 ### Removing the Modlist